 One of the most valued qualities in the real estate market is honesty, responsibility and commitment.
 So, if you are a real estate agent, pay close attention to this issue, you may be able to avoid a few headaches and complications.
 It’s no wonder that one of the most frequently asked questions in this profession explores the possibility of a real estate agent being able to buy and sell his or her own home.
 There are many factors that come into play.
 Therefore, in this article we will detail as neutrally as possible all the pros and cons of representing yourself in real estate negotiations of this type.

-Could a real estate agent buy or sell your their own property?
+Could a real estate agent buy and sell your their own property?

 Before answering this question, it is necessary to clarify that each state has its own laws.
 In this sense, before doing any kind of practice you should be aware of this.
 A real estate agent who has a valid license can buy and sell a property.
 However, this is not as simple as it seems and can even become a problem if not handled in the right way.